htw-imi-showtime/showtime-website/content/ss23/master/m4-shop-gpt/process.md

 {{</section>}}

 {{<section title="Concept & Prototype">}}
-The goal is to create a domain-specific shopping assistant with similar capabilities as ChatGPT, specifically tailored to idealo content.
+The goal is to create a domain-specific shopping assistant with similar capabilities as ChatGPT, specifically tailored to **_idealo_** content.

-First, it is important to consider the use cases and understand what users need or want when they visit the idealo website.
+First, it is important to consider the use cases and understand what users need or want when they visit the **_idealo_** website.
 This involves brainstorming ideas and identifying specific features that can assist users with their shopping process.
 Collaborative tools like Miro can be used to gather and organize these ideas, creating a comprehensive list of features for the shopping assistant.

-Next, leveraging existing design resources such as idealo, ChatGPT, Bing, and Bard can provide valuable insights and inspiration.
+Next, leveraging existing design resources such as **_idealo_**, ChatGPT, Bing, and Bard can provide valuable insights and inspiration.
 By studying these resources, the team can gather information about the interface, functionality, and user experience that have been successful in similar applications.
 This knowledge can be applied to design the user interface (UI) of the shopping assistant.
 {{<image src="ideas.png" alt="Collecting ideas on Miro board">}}